franz-alt/simd-puzzles/README.md

 During some software projects I had have to optimize different types of algorithms to improve their speed with SIMD techniques.
 Basically I've made a fallback version of an algorithm without SIMD.
 After that I've tried to write a SIMD version of the algorithm and push this version as fast as I can.
 In most cases, I did this without being able to compare different SIMD implementations of an algorithm because there was no suitable test environment for different implementation approaches.

 With this project I would like to collect some algorithmic SIMD puzzles and compare these on different architectures and compilers.
-Furthermore I hope some other guys also writing algorithms puzzles and optimize these with SIMD. :smiley:
+Furthermore I hope some other guys [contributing](./CONTRIBUTING.md) algorithms puzzles and optimize these with SIMD. :smiley:

 ## Puzzles